 - Connect with local sports teams to participate in a halftime event to promote the campaign.

-- Spread the word using social media graphics and resources from the r-word website.
+- Spread the word using social media graphics and resources from the spread the word website.

-- Follow, like, and retweet your support of the Spread the Word to End the Word movement on Facebook and Twitter.
+- Follow, like, and retweet your support of the Pledge to Include movement on social media by following @PledgetoInclude on Instagram and Twitter, and Liking Pledge to Include on Facebook.

 - Share your own impact on social media spread awareness.
 Click here for examples!